-If you’re looking for a great all-around product to keep your home’s warm air where it belongs, check out Duck Brand Indoor 5-Window Shrink Film Insulator Kit.
+If you’re looking for a great all-around window film to help keep your home’s warm air where it belongs, check out this option from Duck.
 This kit comes with a single roll of film that measures 62 inches wide and 210 inches long, allowing you to seal off up to five 3-foot by 5-foot windows.
-It also comes with 84 feet of Duck double-sided tape.
+The kit also comes with 84 feet of Duck double-sided tape.

-The film in the kit is 7 millimeters thick and shrinks easily with a hairdryer after a proper installation.
+Duck’s window film 7 millimeters thick and shrinks easily with a hairdryer after installation.
 As long as you’re careful when you remove the film, you’ll be able to reuse it for several years.

 FAQs About Your New Window Insulation Kit